Updated: 9/1/2018 | September 1st, 2018

-Waitomo, New Zealand is famous for one thing.
-Every year, heaps upon heaps of travelers come here to see the famous glow worms that line the ceilings of the nearby caves.
-The glow worms emit a phosphorescent glow that shines from the inside of the caves like a starry night.
+Waitomo is famous for one thing: worms.
+And not just any ol’ worms but glow worms!
+Every year thousands of travelers come here to see the famous glow worms that line the ceilings of the nearby caves.

 After our practice jump, we, a crowd of 12 wet-suit-wearing, boot-wearing, helmet-wearing backpackers, marched gingerly towards our destination.
 After a short walk in the woods, we entered the glow worms’ dominion and were given a quick tutorial about how the next few hours would go.
 Sadly, it felt like the tutorial lasted longer than the trip—away from the light, surrounded by darkness and the rushing chill of the water, the hours seemed to pass by in minutes.
 Just as I was adjusting to the experience, the end of the tunnel came and we were topside again.